 Hidalgo County reports 3 COVID-related deaths, all unvaccinated

-Of the three deceased individuals, all were not vaccinated, the report stated.
+Of the three deceased individuals, three were not vaccinated, the report stated.

-The deaths include one man and two women from the cities of Donna, Edinburg and Mercedes.
-All three victims were over the age of 60.
+The deaths include a man in his 70s from Donna, a man in his 60s from Edinburg and a man in his 70s from Edinburg.

-The county also reported 101 newly reported positive cases of COVID-19, an increase of 44 cases from Tuesday, when the county reported 57 new cases and four deaths.

 |Age Range